 Nobody has certain answers on how to manage this unprecedented situation.
 But when it passes, we all want to return to a world we enjoy.
 One with active social life, ample free time activities, and diversity of local businesses and sharing economy initiatives.

 In this article, we’ve gathered five recommendations you can consider for your marketplace during times of slower business.
-Offering virtual services, gift cards, or a delivery service can help you adapt your offering to the reality of social distancing.
+Offering virtual services, gift cards, or delivery service can help you adapt your offering to the reality of social distancing.
 Focusing on building supply or doubling down on content prepares your marketplace for better times ahead.

 Focus on your supply